When you run into a problem, a bug in your code, how do you try to fix it?

 - It took evolution a billion years to accomplish what software developers were able to accomplish in decades.
 That’s a 10000000x difference in development velocity.

 - The end-product of evolution is something so complex, that no human mind can understand it.
-Consider the millenia that men have spent studying biology & medicine, and we’ve only just started to scratch the surface in the past century.
+Consider the millennia that men have spent studying biology & medicine, and we’ve only just started to scratch the surface in the past century.

 - The systems produced by evolution are so interconnected and tightly coupled, that it’s impossible to fix one problem with introducing 100 others.
 If you need proof of this, look at the list of side-effects that accompany any medical drug.